 We probably should have looked through the exhibits a bit more, or maybe watched the video, on exactly how to search for diamonds.
 But, my sister had done a bit of prior research and we read the quick signs and just dove right in!

-Now under cover and out of the rain, we sifted and sorted.
-Basically, we just looked around to see what everyone else was doing, and followed.
+Once under cover and out of the rain, we sifted and sorted.
+Basically, we just looked around to see what everyone else was doing and followed.
 It was cool to dump a bit pile of dirt/mud that looked like nothing interesting and sift it down to tiny pieces of various rocks and minerals.

 Ultimately, we didn’t find anything of value, but we had fun.
 We probably could have been a bit more prepared by wearing different clothes (stuff you don’t mind getting dirty) and studying up on the best ways to search for diamonds.